Skip to main content

 AspectGHK-Cu (Copper Peptide)Retatrutide

 AdministrationMost commonly used topically for skin applications.
 Can be injected subcutaneously for systemic effects.
-Often combined with microneedling for enhanced skin penetration.Subcutaneous injection once weekly.
-Currently only available through clinical trials - not yet FDA approved.
+Often combined with microneedling for enhanced skin penetration.Subcutaneous injection, once weekly.
+Phase 3 trials use pre-filled single-dose pens.
+Not yet commercially available — estimated FDA approval ~2027-2028.

 Best For